GoogleChrome/web.dev/src/site/content/en/blog/user-agent-client-hints/index.md

 User-Agent Client Hints will only be enabled gradually on Chrome Stable as [compatibility concerns](https://bugs.chromium.org/p/chromium/issues/detail?id=1091285) are resolved.
-To force the functionality on for testing, ensure you:
+To force the functionality on for testing:

-- are on Chrome 84 **beta** or equivalent
+- Use Chrome 84 **beta** or equivalent.
-- enable the `chrome://flags/#enable-experimental-web-platform-features` flag
+- Enable the `chrome://flags/#enable-experimental-web-platform-features` flag.

 By default, the browser returns the browser brand, significant / major version, and an indicator if the client is a mobile device: